Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 | | ,

-Those who are lucky enough to own one are full of praise for the chainsaw and rarely have any complaints.
+Those lucky enough to own one are full of praise for the chainsaw and rarely have any complaints.

-You cannot buy a new Husqvarna 359 as they were discontinued, along with the 357 XP (built on the same chassis), in 2011 with the release of the Husqvarna 500 series.
+You cannot buy a new Husqvarna 359, as it was discontinued—along with the 357 XP built on the same chassis—in 2011 with the release of the Husqvarna 500 series.

-If you’ve found a second-hand one for sale then it’s usually a good idea to grab it before someone else does.
+If you find a second-hand one for sale, it’s usually a good idea to grab it before someone else does.
 They sell quickly!

 Husqvarna 359 Chainsaw